 Where to Plant Japanese Blueberry:

 A planting location with full sun exposure helps the Japanese Blueberry achieve optimal plant growth and health.
 Full sun exposure is at least six hours of direct sunlight per day.
 This evergreen tree prefers fertile, well-drained soils.
-Mature trees range from 40 to 60 feet in height with spreads running from 20 to 30 feet.
-A Japanese Blueberry tree has an extensive root system, so be sure to give it plenty of room to grow.
 Plant this evergreen tree where shade is desired.
 They have a dense growth habit so that they can block unwanted views.
 Line them up along a property line to create a privacy hedge.
 They are magnificent topiary trees so they can be shaped into columns ideal for a formal landscape.

 How to Water:

 Japanese Blueberry trees do best with regular irrigation.
 Give the trees 15 to 20-gallons of water each week during its first two growing seasons.
 Giving the tree enough water ensures that its deep, extensive root system becomes established.
 Reduce the amount of water to about 15 to 20 gallons twice a month during its third year.
 After the third year, you can water your Japanese Blueberry tree whenever the soil needs moisture.
 Deep soak around the root ball.
 Install emitters about one and a half feet from the trunk.
 If using a water hose, set the hose on a slow trickle so that it can thoroughly saturate the root ball.
 Be sure not to overwater and that there is no standing water.